reworkhow/JWAS.jl/docs/src/manual/workflow.md

 are saved every `output_samples_frequency` iterations to files.

 ---
-Several steps above can be skipped if no related information is available, e.g., step 6 is skipped for pedigree-based LMM.
+Several steps above can be skipped if no related information is available, e.g., step 4 is skipped if all effects are classed as factors.
 Several detailed examples are available in the examples section.
 Here is the link to documentation for all [Public functions](@ref).

 ## check results

-Posterior means of location parameters, most variance components, and marker effects are saved in `out`.
+Posterior means (estimate) and standard deviations (SD) of location parameters, most variance components, and marker effects are saved as the variable `out` and in text files.
 They can be listed and obtained as
 ```julia
 keys(out)